-Napa and Sonoma are obvious choices for wine lovers, but you can find wineries almost everywhere these days.
+Napa and Sonoma are obvious choices for wine lovers, but there are also fantastic wineries across the state.

 - The Pebble Beach Food & Wine Festival and the Sonoma Wine Country Weekend are among the state's top food and wine events